SansamLab-Pipelines-Genomics/Cut_And_Run_Analysis_SnakeMake/README.md

 ## License

-This README.md is a work in progress!

-TODO:

-Get config from a tab-delimited file, which can be read using parallel --colsep='\t' (or comma-delimited).

-QUESTIONS:

-Do we need a blacklist for spike-ins?
-Should we include .bed files for chromosome sizes for human, mouse, and zebrafish UCSC genomes?

-NEEDED:

 Provenance for blacklist file(s)

 Amemiya, H.M., Kundaje, A. & Boyle, A.P.
 The ENCODE Blacklist: Identification of Problematic Regions of the Genome.
 Sci Rep 9, 9354 (2019). https://doi.org/10.1038/s41598-019-45839-z
     https://github.com/Boyle-Lab/Blacklist/blob/master/lists/hg19-blacklist.v2.bed.gz

-Provenance for human-drosophila merged genome files which we (Nic and/or Christopher) created it (i.e. where is(are) our build script(s)?).